Lidwina: Biographies

 Johannes Brugman's publication, printed in Schiedam in 1498.

 Several hagiographical accounts of her life exist.
 One of these states that while the soldiers of Philip of Burgundy were occupying Schiedam, a guard was set around her to test her fasts, which were authenticated.
 It is also reported that four soldiers abused her during this occupation, claiming that Lidwina's swollen body was due to her being impregnated by the local priest rather than from her sickness.

 The well-known German preacher and poet, Friar John Brugman, wrote two lives of St. Lidwina, the first in 1433, was reprinted anonymously at Leuven in 1448, and later epitomised by Thomas à Kempis at Cologne in his Vita Lidewigis.
 The second life appeared at Schiedam in 1498; both have been embodied by the Bollandists in the Acta Sanctorum under 2 April.
-More recently, in 1901, Joris-Karl Huysmans published a biography of Lidwina.
+In 1901, Joris-Karl Huysmans published a biography of Lidwina.
+It was translated into English in 1923.
+Huysmans writes in his preface, "I have made use, in this Life, of the three texts of [Jan] Gerlac, [Jan, as Huysmans calls] Brugman, and à Kempis, completing their anecdotes by collation...."

 The image of Lidwina's fall is from a 1498 woodcut accompanying Brugman's text.
 It shows her in the conventional trope of the Swooning Mary as depicted in Rogier van der Weyden's 1435 The Descent from the Cross.
 According to figure skating writer and historian Ellyn Kestnbaum, Lidwina's biography and Brugman's woodcut is evidence that by the 14th and 15th centuries, ice skating was an established wintertime activity for both men and women in Holland.